Free Consultation

 • The willingness of the parents to encourage the relationship between their child and the other parent.

-• The mental and physical well being of both the parents and that of the child.
+• The mental and physical well-being of both the parents and the child.

 • History of abusive behavior.

-Our team of child custody attorneys will go over each of these points with you to help you make a co-parenting plan that is beneficial to the welfare of your child.
+Our team of child custody attorneys will discuss each of these points with you to help you make a co-parenting plan that is beneficial to your child’s welfare.
 If the St. Louis judge presiding over your case does not feel that all of these points were covered in your parenting plan, he has the authority to impose his own terms for your child custody case.

 The Parenting Plan

-During divorce proceedings involving children, a Missouri couple is required to come up with a workable parenting plan.
-While this can be done separately or jointly, our firm recommends that you work together with the other parent to come up with a plan that you are both satisfied with.
+During divorce proceedings involving children, a Missouri couple must develop a workable parenting plan.
+While this can be done separately or jointly, our firm recommends that you work with the other parent to devise a plan you are both satisfied with.
 Bear in mind that a child’s needs will change as they grow, so we would encourage you to include a provision for revision of the plan in the future.
 When reviewing a parenting plan, a St. Louis judge will consider the following factors:

 • Safety: This is always the primary concern when determining child custody issues.
-A parent that is proven to pose a risk of physical or mental harm to the child can have their contact with the child limited by a judge.
+A parent who is proven to pose a risk of physical or mental harm to the child can have their contact with the child limited by a judge.
 Who the parent lives with is also a factor.
-Certain felony convictions of other members of a household may compel a judge to restrict visitation or order that it be supervised.
+Certain felony convictions of other household members may compel a judge to restrict visitation or order that it be supervised.

-• Needs of the Child: A judge can allow a child to state a preference as to custody arrangements if they are deemed intelligent enough to make their own choices.
+• Needs of the Child: A judge can allow a child to state a preference for custody arrangements if they are deemed intelligent enough to make their own choices.
 Otherwise, the decision will be based on the willingness of both parents to devote time to the child.
-The judge will also be more accepting of a parenting plan that takes into consideration the child’s need to spend time with other important family members such as grandparents.
+The judge will also accept a parenting plan considering the child’s need to spend time with other important family members, such as grandparents.

 St. Louis Custody Attorneys

-Our legal team recognizes the delicate nature of child custody proceedings and makes it a priority to ensure that the interests of you and your child are considered first and foremost.
-The idea of losing precious time with a child can be overwhelming for a parent whose primary goal is to protect their well being.
-We have the experience you need to help your family through these difficult times and to make sure that you are satisfied with the end result.
+Our legal team recognizes the delicate nature of child custody proceedings and makes it a priority to ensure that your interests and those of your child are considered first and foremost.
+The idea of losing precious time with a child can be overwhelming for a parent whose primary goal is to protect their well-being.
+We have the experience you need to help your family through these difficult times and ensure you are satisfied with the result.